What I’m thrifting for….

 Solid pine pieces are classic and work well with farmhouse and country chic styles.

 Don’t you just love little drawers?
-This card catalog is now a wine bar and the small drawers are the perfect size for individual wine bottles.
+This card catalog is now a wine bar; the small drawers are perfect for individual wine bottles.

 Bits and Pieces